Welcome International Students!

 Send Us Your Documentation

-• Send us your most recent four months of official bank statements of sponsor(s) showing a minimum of $32,000 in available funds, converted into US Dollars.
-There must be an additional $2,000 in US Dollars, for each dependent, if applicable.
+- Send us the most recent four months of official bank statements of your sponsor(s), showing a minimum of $32,000 in available funds converted into U.S. dollars.
+There must be an additional $2,000 in U.S. dollars for each dependent, if applicable.

-• Send us a copy of official TOEFL test scores - if living outside of the United States.
-(Not required if here in the U.S.).
+- Send us a copy of your official TOEFL test scores if you are living outside of the United States—this is not required if you are living here in the U.S.

-• Send us a copy of Passport, VISA and I-94 retrieval form (Card)
+- Send us a copy of your passport, visa and I-94 retrieval form (card).

 Create your CCAC NETID and Password